michellejm/LLMs-fall-23/README.md

 * Explain the role of tokenization in NLP
 * Explain what a word vector is and understand how they are calculated
 * Fine tune a LLM for a specific task
-* Use the ChatGPT API to automate calls
 * Explain the basics of how a Neural Network works
 * Explain what a transformer model is and when to use them
 * Contextualize the role of reinforcement learning in modern LLM’s